 Today we welcome guest blog author Gabe Authier, Sr. Product Manager at Tripwire, a part of the Belden family.
 Originally posted as a Tripwire blog, the article offers expertise we think you’ll find valuable.

-That’s because operational technology (OT) has evolved tremendously over the years, creating very complex environments consisting of a dizzying variety of devices from different makes, models and generations communicating through different protocols.
+That’s because operational technology (OT) has evolved tremendously over the years, creating very complex environments consisting of a dizzying variety of devices from different makes, models and generations that communicate through different protocols.

 To begin securing a plant environment, operators need visibility into all the devices and software on the network.
 To gain that visibility, operators need to speak all these devices’ different languages.
 This is easy in a corporate IT environment were devices are all IP-based.
 The same cannot be said of OT environments, however, as devices generally use numerous protocols and languages.

 What language a device speaks oftentimes depends on the device’s type, age and manufacturer, along with other factors.
 Programmable logic controllers (PLCs), for example, communicate over Ethernet/IP, Modbus and Simple Network Management Protocol (SNMP).
 This gets even more complex given the different variations of remote terminal units (RTUs) and distributed control systems (DCSs).

 Ultimately, if operators can’t talk to all the network devices, it’s difficult to know what needs to be secured.
 Even if the team can send signals to their devices, incorrect communication could possibly cause a shutdown and disrupt operations.

 7 Ways Operators Learn to Converse with OT Devices?